 The Catholic Health Association of the United States (CHA) welcomes media inquiries regarding health care issues and the Catholic health ministry.
 This newsroom contains the latest news and information about CHA and the Catholic health ministry.
 For specific media assistance, please contact Brian Reardon

-, Vice President, Communications & Marketing, at (314) 427-2500.
+, Vice President, Communications and Marketing.

 Catholic Health Care in the United States

-Updated January 2017
+Updated January 2018

 CHA advances the Catholic health ministry of the United States in caring for people and communities.
-Comprised of more than 600 hospitals and 1,400 long-term care and other health facilities in all 50 states, the Catholic health ministry is the largest group of nonprofit health care providers in the nation.
+Comprised of more than 600 hospitals and 1,600 long-term care and other health facilities in all 50 states, the Catholic health ministry is the largest group of nonprofit health care providers in the nation.
 Every day, one in six patients in the U.S. is cared for in a Catholic hospital.

-» Download the infographic "Catholic Health Care in the United States" (2017)
+» Download the infographic "Catholic Health Care in the United States" (2018)

 » Order copies of “Catholic Health Care in the United States” (free with free ground shipping)